Irish Republican Army and the Anglo-Irish Treaty

-The Irish Republican Army was a guerrilla army that fought the Irish War of Independence against Britain from 1919–1921.
+The Irish Republican Army was a guerrilla army that fought the Irish War of Independence against Britain from 1919 to 1921.
 It saw itself as the legitimate army of the Irish Republic declared in 1919.
 The Anglo-Irish Treaty, which ended this conflict, was a compromise which abolished the Irish Republic, but created the self-governing Irish Free State, within the British Empire.
 The IRA was deeply split over whether to accept the Treaty.
 Some accepted, whereas some rejected not only the Treaty but also the civilian authorities who had accepted it.
 This attitude eventually led to the outbreak of the Irish Civil War in late June 1922 between pro- and anti-Treaty factions.

 Reactions to the Treaty

 The Anglo-Irish Treaty was signed on 6 December 1921 and narrowly ratified by Dáil Éireann (the Irish Parliament) on 7 January 1922.
-(See Anglo-Irish Treaty Dáil vote).

 Although the Treaty was negotiated by Michael Collins, the de facto leader of the IRA, and had been approved by the Irish Republican Brotherhood, the IRA's senior ranking officers were deeply divided over the decision of the Dáil to ratify the Treaty.
 Of the General Headquarters (GHQ) staff, nine members were in favour of the Treaty while four opposed it.